 Thus, it’s better to write a call to action, inviting your readers to click on the link in your bio.
 Anyway, it’s important to disclose affiliate links as you get a commission on each sale, and using hashtags is a great way to do it.

 Over the last few years, Instagram has turned into a powerful sales machine.
-Since people use this network to discover and buy products, Instagram rolls out business-specific features like in-app checkout, the shop button, product tags, and shoppable stickers to make the shopping process easier.
+Since people use this network to discover and buy products, Instagram rolls out business account features like in-app checkout, the shop button, product tags, and shoppable stickers to make the shopping process easier.

-While big brands like Zara and Michael Kors use Instagram to increase ecommerce sales with platforms like Shopify, this platform is also a perfect place for common people who want to sell something.
-Whether you want to sell physical or digital goods, you can make the most out of your Instagram bio.
+While big brands like Zara and Michael Kors use Instagram to increase ecommerce sales with platforms like Shopify, this platform is also a perfect place for common people who want to sell something and don’t have their own ecommerce store.

 And if you have switched to an Instagram creator account, you can create shoppable posts to sell physical products in-app.
 Check out how Katie Sturino did it: